Here are five ways to reduce the chances of coming back to a nasty surprise after the holiday break.

-Giving your business a break during the Christmas-New Year period?
+Giving your business a holiday break?
 Founder of security monitoring centre Calamity Daniel Lewkovitz is offering a number of tips to help secure your business over the holidays.

 Here’s our paraphrased and annotated version of his tips.

 1. Identify the risks faced by your business

 The risk of theft is generally apparent, so you probably don't leave cash or valuables on the premises.
 But there are other threats.
 What's your stock worth?
 Could you cope if it was damaged by fire or flood, or in the case of perishables ruined if the freezers or cool room stopped working for any reason.
 Monitored alarms can reduce those risks.
 And what about your important data such as accounting or customer records?
 Is it safely stored in the cloud?
 Do you have a current, off-premises backup?
 The cost of such measures is small compared with your potential losses.

 Most businesses address workplace health and safety issues, but don't always take into consideration employees who work off-premises.
 And if a key employee is injured during their own time, that can have a serious impact on business operations.
 Lewkovitz points out that Calamity's Fearless mobile safety app is a useful way for employers to provide lone worker protection.
 In addition, staff can use it when they're off-duty, knowing that if they get in trouble or fail to check-in they can still summon help from a 24/7 monitored service, paid for by their employer.

 Lewkovitz reckons only a minority of businesses comply with the Australian Standards specification that security systems should be tested at least once a year.
 If you don't know your system is working, how can you rely on it?

 4. Upgrade your security before something bad happens

 Remember the saying about shutting the stable door after the horse has bolted?
 The right time to install a security system is before you're robbed.